 One of the main chores any small business owner faces is the mountain of paperwork that goes with human resources functions.
 From payroll and compliance reporting, the benefits selection process, timekeeping and workplace safety.

-We are adding to our A-Z guide collection with a guide to HR forms, including what they are, why they are important, and why they need to be filled out properly (and filed that way too!)
+We are adding a section to our A-Z guide about HR forms, including what they are, why they are important, and why they need to be filled out properly (and filed that way too!)

 Drug Testing Consent Form

 If you have a drug-testing policy at your business, you’ll also need a drug testing consent form to make it happen.
 Check with your state about workplace drug laws – and make sure that your company’s policies and procedures with regard to drug use is clearly outlined in your employee handbook.

 Sadly, a suggestions box isn’t going to do it when it comes to collecting data on where you’re missing the mark as a business.
 You need to have a formal process (and one that is outlined in your employee handbook) for reporting AND documenting grievances between employees and other workers, customers, or anyone else they interact with as a result of conducting business.
 Further, you’ll need to be able to demonstrate that the situation was addressed, what steps were taken, and agreement that a resolution was reached, and then you’ll also want to hang on to all of that for up to six years.

 Employee Handbook Receipt Form

 We’ve told you a billion times that having an employee handbook is key to avoiding all kinds of lawsuits, but you’ll also need to go ahead and gather proof that you’re employees have actually received it and that they agree to the terms outlined within its pages.
 You’ll need to hang onto those receipts for the duration that the employee is at your company and for a period thereafter, and can only replace it as and when a new employee handbook is circulated that changes some of those policies.